 So that’s a couple of ways that you can display an FPS overlay within PC games, as you can see it’s easy enough to do as long as the game is not blocking the overlay.

-I hope the above methods have helped display the FPS in your PC games.
+I hope the above fps counter options have helped display the FPS in your PC games.
 If you want to see even more advanced information about what your system is getting up to when playing your games then you could try using MSI Afterburner with Rivaturner.
 This will give you a good insight into how your computer is doing.

 If you did like this guide on showing FPS in games then I am sure you would like all our other gaming guides.